Broadsign Control Player

 Specifying primary MAC Address and type:

 Once a registration has been created for a system, the registration will be licensed by Broadsign during Broadsign's regular business hours.
-Please note that this process may require up to two hours to occur.
+This process may require up to two hours to occur.

-If you have completed all of these steps and are still unable to see your resource through Broadsign Control Administrator, please run through the list below to ensure that your system is able to establish a connection to Broadsign Server.
+If you have completed all of these steps and are still unable to see your resource through Broadsign Control Administrator, run through the list below to ensure that your system can establish a connection to Broadsign Server.

 Edit your registration and check the status.
 The status will confirm how many steps of the registration process have been completed and displays instructions detailing the next step required to activate the resource.